BracketSpace/Notification/readme.txt

 = NEXT =
 * [Fixed]: Missing 3rd argument on page publish
 * [Fixed]: Namespace issue for PHP < 5.3
+* [Fixed]: Constant notification on post edit.
+Thanks to @pehbeh
 * [Changed]: Allow for merge tags empty values.
 Thanks to kokoq

 = 1.3.1 =
-* [Fixed]: Error with "Can't use function return value in write context" in empty() function
+* [Fixed]: Error with "Can't use function return value in write context" in empty() function.
+Thanks to Błażej Zabłotny

 = 1.3 =
 * [Added]: PHP version check